A qualitative description of the horoboundary of the Teichm\"uller metric: Introduction

-Another well-studied compactification of Teichmüller space was given by Thurston \cite{Thurston}.
-While neither Thurston's nor the horofunction compactification is finer than the other, these two compactifications are related.
-Indeed, as shown by Miyachi \cite{Miyachi}, there is a bicontinuous map from the union of $\T(S)$ and uniquely ergodic foliations in Thurston's boundary to a subset of the horofunction compactification.
+The relation between the Thurston compactification and the horofunction compactification was studied by Miyachi \cite{Miyachi}.
+He proves that, while neither Thurston's nor the horofunction compactification is finer than the other, there is a bicontinuous map from the union of $\T(S)$ and uniquely ergodic foliations in Thurston's boundary to a subset of the horofunction compactification.
 Masur showed \cite{Masur2} that this result can be interpreted to say that these two compactifications are the same almost everywhere according to the Lebesgue measure on Thurston's boundary.
 The image of uniquely ergodic foliations by the bicontinuous map is the set of Busemann points associated to uniquely ergodic foliations.
 As we show in \cref{th:nowheredense}, this set is nowhere dense within the horoboundary.
-Hence these two compactifications are not the same almost everywhere according to any strictly positive measure on the horoboundary (see \cref{co:nofullmeasure}).
+Hence the map defined by Miyachi does not show that these two are the same almost everywhere according to any strictly positive measure on the horoboundary.
+In fact, any attempt to extend the identity map from the interior of the Thurston compactification to the interior of the horoboundary compactification to a set of full measure within the Thurston compactification results in the same problem. \begin{restatable}{corollary}{noequivalentmeasuresintro} Let $\nu$ be any finite strictly positive measure on the horoboundary and let $\mu$ be the Lebesgue measure on the Thurston boundary.
+Furthermore, let $\phi$ be a map from the Thurston compactification to the horofunction compactification satisfying $\phi|_{\T(S)}=h$, where $h$ is as in \eqref{eq:hdefinition}.
+Then there is no subset $U$ of the Thurston boundary with full $\mu$-measure such that $\phi$ is continuous at every point in $U$ and $\phi(U)$ has full $\nu$-measure. \end{restatable}